barbrobmich/linkbase/README.md

 Challenge Related Features:

 - [ ] Alert asks user to select where to go
-- [ ] Comms View Controller - user is presneted with quetion and button to get new question
+- [ ] Comms View Controller - user is presneted with question and button to get new question
-- [ ] Comms View Controller - user can record answer
+- [X] Comms View Controller - user can record answer
-- [ ] Hud view is displayed after successful submission
+- [X] Hud view is displayed after successful submission
 - [ ] Tab bar with icons for stats, tech, comms sections
 - [ ] Tech View Controller presents question
 - [ ] User can select answer and submit